Power Rangers Zeo: Zeo Rangers

-He is Zeo Ranger III – Blue and was previously the new Mighty Morphin Red Ranger, and Red Ninja Ranger.
+He is Zeo Ranger III – Blue and was previously the second Mighty Morphin Red Ranger, and Red Ninja Ranger.
 He found his Zeo Crystal in Mexico.
 He served as the team's second-in-command until Jason returned.
 Rocky wore a blue suit with a triangular visor on his helmet.
 He piloted Zeo Zord Three and Super Zeo Three.
 His primary weapon was the Zeo Power Axes.